bst415/MyUrl/README.md

 # MyUrl
-MyUrl is a web application with user-friendly interface for shortening lengthy urls, managing and tracking urls traffic.
+MyUrl is a web application with a user-friendly interface for shortening lengthy urls, managing and tracking urls traffic.